Skip to main content

 • Smithsonian Asian Pacific American Center: Supports the Asian American and Pacific Islander American programs for the Smithsonian Institution to better reflect the Asian Pacific Islander contributions to the American Experience.

-• Vietnamese Community of Orange County, Inc.: Provides health, human, and economic development support services to the Vietnamese community.
+• Vietnamese Community of Southern California: Provides health, human, and economic development support services to the Vietnamese community.
 It offers 15 social service programs through its headquarters in Santa Ana, and branch offices in Garden Grove and Westminster.

 • University of Hawaii at Manoa Digital Collections: Unique and distinctive Hawaiian, Pacific, and Asian collections.
 Included in this vast digital archive are: the Hawaiian Music collection, photos from the 1929 Great Kanto Earthquake in Japan, Hawaiian Newspaper collection, and the Shackford Collection of Photographs of China.